digi-embedded/android-sample-watchdog/README.md

 Click **Register** to register the application to the selected watchdog service.

-Once the application is registered, it will automatically refresh the watchdog periodically to avoid the watchdog timeout to expire.
+Once the application is registered, it automatically refreshes the watchdog periodically to avoid the watchdog timeout to expire.

 Click **Report Failure** to stop refreshing the watchdog and let the service execute the corresponding actions:

 * If the application was registered to the system watchdog service and a failure is reported, the system reboots as soon as the configured timeout elapses.
 * If the application was registered to the application watchdog service and a failure is reported, the system stops the application as soon as the configured timeout elapses.
 At this point, if **Restart Application** option was selected, the application automatically starts again, if not, you have to restart the application manually.

 Click **Unregister** to unregister application from the application watchdog service.
-It is not possible to unregister the application from the system watchdog service as once it starts, it cannot be stopped.
+It is not possible to unregister the application from the system watchdog service, once it starts, it cannot be stopped.

 Finally, click on any question mark near each section to obtain more information regarding the watchdog service.